Everything you need to know...

 All our courses are designed around a set of key principles based on engaging you with the world, collaborating with others, challenging you to think in new ways, and providing you with a supportive environment in which you can thrive.

 As this is a research course, most of your work will be carried out independently.
-You will benefit from the support and expertise of your supervisory team; including a Director of Studies and a second supervisor who have specific interest in your chosen subject area.
-Common topics may include mechanics, electronics, sensing, computational intelligence, cognitive and developmental robotics and human-machine interaction technologies.
+You’ll benefit from the support and expertise of your supervisory team – including a Director of Studies and a second supervisor who have specific interest in your chosen subject area.
+Common topics include mechanics, electrical and electronics, sensing, control, computational intelligence, cognitive and developmental robotics, human-machine interaction technologies, automotive, logistics and supply chain management.

 You learn through

-- Optional extra training in Matlab, OpenGL, Indesign, Illustration and After Effects
+- optional extra training in teaching, Linux, ROS, Matlab, OpenGL, Indesign, Illustration and After Effects

 Course leaders and tutors